What is Venture Capital Investing?

 Unlike standard investment instruments that are traded on some organized exchange, VC investments are held by private funds.
 Thus, there is no way for any individual investor in the market to determine the value of the investment.
 The venture capitalist also does not know how the market values his investment.
 This causes IPOs to be the subject of widespread speculation from both the buy-side and the sell-side.

 4. Entrepreneurs lack full information about the market

-The majority of venture capital investments are into innovative projects whose aim is to disrupt the market.
+The majority of venture capital investing is into innovative projects whose aim is to disrupt the market.
 Such projects offer potentially very high returns but also come with very high risks.
 As such, entrepreneurs and VC investors often work in the dark because no one else has done what they are trying to do.

 5. Mismatch between entrepreneurs and VC investors